 Basic rates for private versions of my listed tours, which rely on walking (and perhaps a little public transit):

-For walking tours that last more than 2.5 hours, additional time is pro-rated, up to a 5-hour total:
+Additional time for walking tours that last more than 2.5 hours is pro-rated, up to a 5-hour total:

 If a tour goes longer than 5 hours (and some do), that additional time gets a further discount

 My rates are not inexpensive, but they are competitive: For a 3-hour tour for 4 people, my fee is $210.
 Other companies charge $250, $280, $300, or $499.

 I ask for a small deposit (minimum $45 or $50) to hold a tour date.
 The deposit is nonrefundable unless I cancel (which I've never done) or bad weather (moderate-to-severe rain/snow).

 Deposits for some custom tours may be nonrefundable even in case of bad weather (given the time I must put in), but can be applied to another date.

 For a deposit, to pay via credit card, I invoice US-based clients via Square, and international clients via PayPal.
 With lead time, checks are OK too.

 The remainder of the payment is payable at the end of the tour either in cash or using a credit card via Square (international clients OK).